Hotel de Rome rooftop bar

 A Laravel-style caching library for WordPress, featuring clean architecture, stale-while-revalidate, and smart dependency injection.

 Git for lazy people.
-A commit tool that automatically stages changes, generates AI commit messages via OpenRouter, and pushes to remote.
+A commit tool that automatically stages changes, generates AI commit messages via an API at ai.hellyer.kiwi, and pushes to remote.

 A link protector that wraps URLs behind a JavaScript challenge.
 Share Discord, Telegram, or any link publicly — bots can't run JS, so only real humans get through.